Haliotis cracherodii: Description

 The black abalone's shell length can reach a maximum of 20 cm, being typically 10–14 cm long.

 In the living animal, the tentacles on the epipodium, the mantle, and the foot are black.

 Distribution

-Black abalones can be found along the Pacific coast of the United States from Mendocino County, California to Cabo San Lucas, Baja California, Mexico.
+Black abalone can be found along the Pacific coast of the United States from Mendocino County, California to Cabo San Lucas, Baja California, Mexico.

 Prehistoric distribution has been confirmed along much of this range from archaeological recovery at a variety of Pacific coastal Native American sites.
 For example, Chumash peoples in central California were known to have been harvesting black abalone approximately a millennium earlier in the Morro Bay area.

 The subspecies Haliotis cracherodii californiensis is found around Guadalupe Island, off Baja California (Mexico).

 Ecology

 Habitat

-Black abalones cling to rocky surfaces in the low intertidal zone, up to 6 m deep.
+Black abalone cling to rocky surfaces in the low intertidal zone, up to 6 m deep.
 They can typically be found wedged into crevices, cracks, and holes during low tide.
 They generally occur in areas of moderate to high surf.
 Juveniles tend to reside in crevices to reduce their risk of predation, but the larger adults will move out onto rock surfaces.